idaholab/moose/framework/doc/content/source/interfaces/Coupleable.md

 ## Writing directly to coupled variables

 Element- and nodal user objects as well AuxKernels may obtain a writable reference to a MOOSE field variable through the `Coupleable::writableVariable` function.
-The returned variable reference provides a `setNodalValue` method that can be used to set the nodal or elemental DOF value(s) of the variable.
+The returned variable reference provides a `setDofValue` (for FE and FV variables) and `setNodalvalue` (only for FE variables) methods that can be used to set the nodal or elemental DOF value(s) of the variable.

 `Coupleable::writableVariable` enforces compatibility between the calling object type and the family of the requested variable.
 I.e. nodal user objects and AuxKernels may only obtain references to nodal variables, and